Announcements

 18-03-2024

-We are inviting submissions to the JLDHE Special Issue on Third Space in HE, dedicated to exploring the contribution of HE third space professionals to educational practice and pedagogy.
-This issue aims to bring together a collection of thought-provoking articles that delve into the complexities and intricacies of third space, providing insights that can inform practice and advance teaching and learning in higher education.
+This special issue invited submissions dedicated to exploring the contribution of HE third space professionals to educational practice and pedagogy.
+The issue will bring together a collection of thought-provoking articles that explore the complexities and intricacies of third space, providing insights that can inform practice and advance teaching and learning in higher education.

 Closing date for submissions: 31 March 2024